 Knowledge Contribution

-The initial sampling for this project should entail a single season of inventory to generate information to address the AMPC question regarding baseline levels of hydrologic connectivity of forest roads on private timberlands prior to the implementation of the Oregon FPA road rules, effective January 1, 2024.
+The initial sampling for this project should entail an inventory (sample size would inform amount of time it takes to complete inventory) to generate information to address the AMPC question regarding baseline levels of hydrologic connectivity of forest roads on private timberlands prior to the implementation of the Oregon FPA road rules, effective January 1, 2024.
 There may be some ambiguity in status determinations in which sampled road conditions cannot be definitively attributed to the pre-PFA era.
 Future sampling events will establish trends in RSHC.
 The effectiveness of road rules at achieving sediment-related BGOs cannot be directly quantified but can be inferred from levels of RSHC with a moderate level of confidence.

 Timeline